-Ireland has a major focus on entrepreneurship right now.
+Ireland is one of the top 5 easiest countries to set up a business in.
 Dublin ranks 8 out of 60 major hubs in the latest European Digital City Index (European Digital Forum think-tank).
 With so many new business projects there has been a massive increase in the demand for startup grants and startup funding.

 If you have a feasible business idea but need some help in getting started, find out more about the funding programmes available.